hg-mirrors/pypy_revdb/README.rst

   first time we go over each timestamp.)

 * When tracking a complex bug, it is recommended to write down the timeline on a piece of paper (or separate file).
-Keep it ordered by the timestamps of the relevant events as you find them, and write down which ``$NUM`` corresponds to the relevant objects.
-The timestamps are kept if you leave and restart ``revdb.py``.
+Make sure you write the timestamp for every event you record, and keep it ordered by timestamp.
+Write down which ``$NUM`` corresponds to the relevant objects.
+All the timestamps that you write down are still valid if you leave and restart ``revdb.py``.
 The ``$NUM`` are not, though.
   (This might be changed in the future.
 For now it should be easy to rebuild them manually by using ``go TIMESTAMP`` and repeating the ``print`` commands.)